The Datestones of Ryn

-The Datestones of Ryn is a role-playing video game released in 1979 for the Apple II, Commodore PET, and TRS-80 by Automated Simulations (later Epyx).
-The Datestones of Ryn was the second title in the Dunjonquest series, but was actually a prequel to the first game, Temple of Apshai.
-Like its predecessor, this game was written in BASIC.
+The Datestones of Ryn is a role-playing video game released in 1979 for the Apple II, Commodore PET, and TRS-80 by Automated Simulations.
+The Datestones of Ryn is the second title in the Dunjonquest series, but was actually a prequel to the first game, Temple of Apshai.
+Like its predecessor, this game is written in BASIC.

-An Atari 8-bit family port programmed by Aric Wilmunder was published in 1981.
+A port to Atari 8-bit computers programmed by Aric Wilmunder was published in 1981.